 Then, I would offer some examples that the students could fix on their own:

 My students generally met their goals for tutoring.
-Here is some of the positive feedback I’ve received as of July 2018:
+Here is some of the positive feedback I’ve received:

 “Very helpful introduction for the SAT!!
 Thank you very much.
 I look forward to working with you again.”